Western Yorkshire Dales Festive Self-Guided Walking Holiday

 - Mobile phone reception is generally good from the main building

 - Assistance dogs accompanying visually or hearing impaired guests are welcome; dogs must be kept on a lead or harness at all times

 - Information can be provided in large print

 - Special diets can be catered for.
 Specialist food can be obtained with prior notice

 - Fridge for medication can be supplied

-Make the most of the area with our new Discovery Point at Thorns Hall - the starting point for your outdoor adventure.
-You'll find:
+To make the most of your break use the Discovery Point at Thorns Hall - the starting point for your outdoor adventure.